-The first step in creating a volunteer program is to develop a mission statement.
+The first step in creating a successful volunteer program is to develop a mission statement.

 A strong mission statement helps steer the planning process and drive your efforts moving forward.
-What’s more, a clear mission station is one important part of winning grants.
-When brainstorming your volunteer program mission statement, it may be helpful to consider a few fundamental questions:
+What’s more, a clear mission station is one key component of winning grants.

 What are you looking to achieve?

 Begin by brainstorming the purpose of your volunteer program, or what you hope to accomplish by starting a volunteer program.
 Once you’ve agreed upon your volunteer program’s mission, you can write a clear, well-directed mission statement.

 So, when starting a volunteer program, you may consider facilitating a discussion or brainstorming session in which you and your team zero in on your program’s overall purpose.

 - What impact do we hope our volunteer program will have?

 - What specific communities will our organization serve?

 - How will volunteers align with our program’s aim?